Dental Care for Dogs

 What types of dental care for dogs do you offer at your hospital?

 Our veterinary dental care includes routine dental exams, subgingival dental cleaning under a general anesthetic, digital dental x-rays and tooth extractions.
 We also offer complimentary dental exams with one of our veterinarians and complimentary 2-week post follow-up dental checks with one of our animal health technicians, to review your dog’s oral health and steps to keep their teeth strong and healthy.

 How often should you brush your dog’s teeth?

-Ideally we would recommend daily brushing.
-However we realize this is not always possible depending on your lifestyle and your dog’s temperament.
+Ideally, we would recommend daily brushing.
+However, we realize this is not always possible depending on your lifestyle and your dog’s temperament.
 Any brushing is always better than none.
-It is essential to start puppies at a young age to increase your chances for success!
+It is essential to start puppies at a young age to increase your chances of success!
 For those not able to brush daily, there are other options such dental treats, dental diets and other beneficial oral products